Vector35/binaryninja-api/docs/guide/index.md

 ### Magic Console Variables

 The interactive python prompt also has several built-in "magic" functions and variables.
-Some are read-only, and some are writable to provide convenient interacitivty between the UI and console:
+Some are read-only, and some are writable to provide convenient interactivity between the UI and console:

 - `here` / `current_address`: address of the current selection.
 It's settable too and will navigate the UI if changed
 - `current_selection`: a tuple of the start and end addresses of the current selection.
 It's settable and will change the current selection